taw00/manuscript-css/README.md

 Please note, again, that manuscript formatting is a loose standard and ultimately governed by to whomever you are submitting.
-For example, if a publishing house demands the typeface by Comic Sans, you format your manuscript in Comic Sans.
+For example, if a publishing house demands the typeface be Comic Sans, you format your manuscript in Comic Sans.

 Here are some general guidelines.